 - Negligent supervision

-- Negligent upkeep of the facility
+- Poor upkeep of the nursing facility and its equipment

-Nursing Home Abuse Civil Lawsuit Process
+Nursing Home Abuse Lawsuit Process

 - The nursing home was in a legal contract to provide care

 - The resident’s injuries or death resulted from a lack of nursing home care

 The nursing home and its staff will typically then respond to the lawsuit with counterclaims or they will automatically lose the case.

 Once the case is filed, those suing become known as plaintiffs, and those being sued become known as defendants.